Nebraska Traumatic Brain Injury Explainer

 The most effective way to prove the damage of a traumatic brain injury is through testimony given by expert witnesses.
 An attorney may call medical professionals to the stand to better interpret health reports so the jury can fully understand them.
 Family members and personal acquaintances may also provide testimony about the dramatic changes caused to the victim’s behavior and lifestyle.
 Injury claims involving TBI’s can quickly become complex and in order for a victim to receive maximum compensation for the full amount of their losses, hiring an experienced attorney is an absolute necessity.

 Since 1993, The Advocates have established a reputation as one of the top personal injury law firms in the United States.
 Compared to other personal injury law firms, our experience representing victims of TBI’s is unmatched.
 Our attorneys know what it takes to build you the best possible case for the injuries and losses you have suffered.
 The Advocates can help you win just compensation for your traumatic brain injury.
 Don’t wait to contact one of our attorneys for free evaluation of your case.
-You can contact our office today by calling (402) 275-6980, by filling out the form below, or you can chat with a live attorney right now from the bottom of your screen.
+You can contact our office today by filling out the form below, or you can chat with a live attorney right now from the bottom of your screen.
 You deserve an Advocate!